 This is what I talk about when I say you’re never sure about the quality of the work.
 His portfolio looked great but the result was something completely opposite to what I was looking for.

-Then I got DesignJoy’s Pro membership and, as you can see below (the design isn’t implemented yet as the new website is still being developed), they understood much better what I needed and they delivered a pixel-perfect innovative redesign.
+Then I got DesignJoy’s Pro membership and, as you can see below, they understood much better what I needed and they delivered a pixel-perfect innovative redesign.

 The design was done in one month and after that, I canceled the membership.
 Specific tasks are not really what unlimited design services are thought for, but: